iammihirsig/iammihirsig/README.md

 <ol>
    <li>
       <h3> <a href="https://github.com/iammihirsig/HTML-CSS-Projects" target="_blank">HTML & CSS Projects (Ongoing)</a></h3>
-      <p>This repository is a collection of all the projects I’ve built while learning HTML and CSS.
-Each project is hosted live on GitHub Pages, so I highly recommend checking them out to see them in action.
-These are my initial projects, and while they don’t use JavaScript, they are fully responsive and designed with care.
-Beyond just coding and development, these projects have been foundational in teaching me valuable lessons about design, problem-solving, and the importance of building strong fundamentals.
-They’ve truly been the building blocks of my journey into web development.</p>
+      <p>TThis repository showcases the projects I built while learning HTML & CSS.
+Each project is live on GitHub Pages, fully responsive, and crafted with attention to detail.
+While they don’t use JavaScript, they’ve been instrumental in strengthening my design skills, problem-solving approach, and core web development fundamentals.</p>
    </li>
 </ol>